-Jackson Hole Wildlife Safaris will pick you up at your place of lodging in the morning (around Jackson, Teton Village, WY or Victor or Driggs, ID) and begin the 2.5 hr scenic drive from Jackson to West Yellowstone.
+Jackson Hole Wildlife Safaris will pick you up at your place of lodging in the morning (around Jackson, Teton Village, WY or Victor or Driggs, ID) and begin the 2.5-hour scenic drive from Jackson to West Yellowstone.
 The first leg of our journey takes us over the Teton Pass which lies just West of Jackson, WY.
-This route will take you to an elevation of 8,432 ft above sea level, and at the summit allows observers to witness the sprawling valley below, the rolling foothills and alpine peaks of the Gros Ventre Mountain Range and the Snake River winding below.
-There will be hillsides laden with endless snow flocked evergreens to admire, along with the potential to spot moose and deer along the drive into Idaho.
+This route will take you to an elevation of 8,432 ft above sea level, and at the summit allows observers to witness the sprawling valley below, the rolling foothills and alpine peaks of the Gros Ventre Mountain Range, and the Snake River winding below.
+There will be hillsides laden with endless snow-flocked evergreens to admire, along with the potential to spot moose and deer along the drive into Idaho.
 Passing through Victor and Driggs, ID provides the opportunity to see the wonderful western face of the Teton Range.
 Beyond that is Island Park, ID (fun fact: is home to the longest main street in America) where evidence of past volcanism originating from the Yellowstone hotspot begins to reveal itself.

 Upon arriving in West Yellowstone, MT there won’t be much farther to go before arriving at the trailhead to start the wintry adventure into Yellowstone National Park.
 The snowshoes Jackson Hole Wildlife Safaris will provide aid in keeping you from sinking too deep into the snow when trekking over embankments that could be multiple feet in depth.
-This enables for multiple miles of travel into this winter wonderland where you are immersed in the peaceful solitude of Yellowstone.
-Be prepared to learn about the complexities of the Greater Yellowstone Ecosystem, the history of preservation within the park and chance to spot elusive wildlife like bobcats, American martens, ermine, snowshoe hares and a wonderful variety of songbirds.
+This enables multiple miles of travel into this winter wonderland where you are immersed in the peaceful solitude of Yellowstone.
+Be prepared to learn about the complexities of the Greater Yellowstone Ecosystem, the history of preservation within the park, and a chance to spot elusive wildlife like bobcats, American martens, ermine, snowshoe hares, and a wonderful variety of songbirds.
 Even if wildlife is not actively tromping around the trail, the snowy landscape is a perfect canvas upon which tracks and signs are apparent.
 Your expert guide will be eagerly seeking out such evidence of wildlife activity and delighted to interpret all that might be spotted along the journey.

 The rest of the afternoon will be dedicated to observing some of the most elusive wildlife in this ecosystem.
 Winter might not be the season to expect to see Grizzly bears in Yellowstone, but the Wolf and Grizzly Discovery Center makes the impossible happen!
 The discovery center hosts multiple grizzly bears (one is actually an Alaskan Coastal Grizzly) which were brought to the establishment as nuisance or orphaned bears that would have otherwise been euthanized.
-These bears are active year round being fed and roaming around their enclosure on a daily basis.
+These bears are active year-round being fed and roaming around their enclosure on a daily basis.
 The gray wolf is another tantalizing native Yellowstone species that can be observed at the discovery center.
-Two different wolf packs live at this educational facility, they will often be lounging, playing and feeding around their enclosures- providing ample opportunities to observe these animals interacting on a nearby basis.
+Two different wolf packs live at this educational facility, they will often be lounging, playing, and feeding around their enclosures- providing ample opportunities to observe these animals interacting on a nearby basis.
 A recent addition to the Wolf and Grizzly Discovery Center is the River Otter exhibit.
-River otters can be challenging to find in the wilderness of Yellowstone, but are always captivating to watch due to their playful antics.
-Other animals that can be seen at the center include birds of prey, fish and a selection of native amphibian and reptilian species.
+River otters can be challenging to find in the wilderness of Yellowstone but are always captivating to watch due to their playful antics.
+Other animals that can be seen at the center include birds of prey, fish, and a selection of native amphibian and reptilian species.

-Join one of our expert guides and let Jackson Hole Wildlife Safaris lead you through a one of a kind educational and extraordinary experience in Yellowstone National Park!
+Join one of our expert guides and let Jackson Hole Wildlife Safaris lead you through a one-of-a-kind educational and extraordinary experience in Yellowstone National Park!

 Professional naturalist guide